Frequently Asked Questions

 • Researchers will receive the designation of Polar STEAM Fellow.

-Polar STEAM is funded as a cooperative agreement through the National Science Foundation, Award #2221990, and as such is unable to provide letters of collaboration or support for individual grant proposals.
+Polar STEAM is funded as a cooperative agreement through the U.S. National Science Foundation, Award #2221990, and as such is unable to provide letters of collaboration or support for individual grant proposals.
 Researchers may include their intent to seek collaborations with Polar STEAM in proposals to the NSF.
 Research teams should avoid proposal language that leads reviewers to believe that a specific collaborative outcome with Polar STEAM is negotiated.
 Polar STEAM is committed to building community and collaborating across the Polar research community.
 Please do reach out so we can be aware of your intention to seek collaborations [email protected].

 Artist and Writer FAQs